 3. Share's identifying .sync/ID file is broken

-Fix: It's highly advisable not to point the agent into same directory for different job.
-The fix here is to reorganise the jobs so that agent syncs different directories with each job.
+Fix: It's highly advisable not to to use same folder for two different jobs on same Agent.
+Reorganize the jobs so that agent syncs different directories with each job.
 You might want to contact support to get help on how to achieve your setup goals.

 Fix: Remove the agent from the job and add it back again for ID file to be recreated; or use "Restart on agents" button in the job run.